digabi/exam-engine/hands-on.md

       yarn start hello/exam.xml

-- Edit: See changes or error messages (try deleting section) in preview after (auto)save
+- Use your editor: See changes or error messages (try deleting section) in preview after (auto)save

 ---